kjprice/grunt-android-download-via-qr/README.md

 });
 ```

 Note here that the only parameter that needs to be passed is the android directory *relative to Gruntfile*.
 If your android directory is located the same place in your filesystem as Gruntfile, then simply the directory name will suffice.
-The path of your androidDirectory should look similar to `{androidDirectory}/www/config.xml`.
-Grunt will fail if `config.xml` cannot be found in the specified directory.

 When complete, Chrome should open with a QR code.
 Scan that code with your android device and the app should automatically download on your phone.
 The QR code will look similar to https://github.com/kjprice/grunt-android-download-via-qr/blob/master/download.svg and will represent a link to an express server running on your local that will serve the android package.